The find includes stomach contents which tell us a little about how this particular fellow liked to dine.

 To give that a bit of historical significance, this was the age of James Stuart, Jacobite hopeful to the British throne.
 While scientific journals of the day were publishing the first vertebrae ichthyosaur finds, he was avoiding the French fleet in the Firth of Forth off Scotland.
 This wasn’t Bonnie Prince Charlie, this was his Dad.
 Yes, that far back.

-The first complete skeleton was discovered in the early 19th century by Mary Anning & her brother Joseph along the Dorset Jurassic Coast.
+Not long after Mohr's discovery, another fairly well-articulated skeleton was discovered by Mary Anning & her brother Joseph along the Dorset Jurassic Coast.
 Joseph had mistakenly, but quite reasonably, taken the find for an ancient crocodile.
 Mary excavated the specimen a year later and it was this and others that she found that would supply the research base others would soon publish on.

 In 1821, William Conybeare and Henry De La Beche, a friend of Mary's, published a paper describing three new species of unknown marine reptiles based on the Anning's finds.

 The Rev. William Buckland would go on to describe two small ichthyosaurs from the Lias of Lyme Regis, Ichthyosaurus communis and Ichthyosaurus intermedius, in 1837.